james-gould/azure-keyvault-emulator/README.md

     - [ ] Keys
     - [ ] Certificates
     - [ ] Managed HSM
-- Separate NuGet package for introducing an emulated Key Vault into your .NET Aspire projects.
+- Separate NuGet package for introducing an emulated Key Vault into your .NET Aspire projects using a Docker Container.
+    - This will be an extension of the existing `Aspire.Hosting.KeyVault` package, downloadable as a separate dependency.

 ## Supported Operations